A Message to Beginner Photographers

 Starting out as a car photographer just emerging onto your local car scene can be a bit daunting, so in the following article, I hope to share my backstory as well as give some advice to all those who are just beginning or are relatively inexperienced.

-I am 16 years old and am currently in high school.
+I am 17 years old and am currently in the final year of high school.
 In the lower years we all completed a class in photography.
 I found this quite interesting and decided to pursue it in later years.
-I started with floral photography, and started an Instagram for it in October of 2016 (@photog_media) with a simple Coolpix point-and-snap.
+I started with floral photography, and started an Instagram for it in October of 2016 (which I decided would be better to close down) with a simple Coolpix point-and-snap.
 Fast forward to August of this year, I started getting into cars and thought about photography but found it extremely daunting.
-Fast forward to present day when I now have over 120 followers on my car photography Instagram account (@photog_media_automotive).
+Fast forward to present day when I now have over 120 followers on my car photography Instagram account (@photog_media_).
 I know that there are lots of people who start out just like me so I thought I would share some things that helped me along.

 Go to Events